OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 # Next Steps

 If the above diagnoses do not help (or you are experiencing a severe ***performance problem***, your site may be the victim of a **"denial of service" attack**, where a malicious user (or many of them), try to view the website over and over again, quickly (using automated tools), and in doing so crowd out legitimate readers.
-Sometimes it's one “attacker” trying to do this to your site, which usually doesn't cause much of a problem -- unless you pay for bandwidth.
+Sometimes it's one "attacker" trying to do this to your site, which usually doesn't cause much of a problem -- unless you pay for bandwidth.
 More common is the “Distributed” denial of service (DDoS), where an attacker who controls thousands of machines targets a site with all of them.

 *Imagine hundreds of people in line at a food stall who, when they get to the front of the line, slowly decide not to order anything, but then immediately get back in line.
 There may be legitimate customers in line, but it's going to take them hours to get their food, and the vendor may give up!*